-2.36 Early Help
+Early Help

-Staff may be required to support other agencies in an early help assessment, in some cases acting as the lead professional.
-Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse https://www.nspcc.org.uk/what-you-can-do/report-abuse/dedicated-helplines/whistleblowing-adviceline/
+We may be required to support other agencies in an early help assessment, in some cases acting as the lead professional.
+Any such cases should be kept under constant review and consideration given to a referral to children's social care for assessment for statutory services if the child's situation does not appear to be improving or is getting worse.